utiasDSL/ra_lan/README.md

 ```

 ## [Range-aided localization](https://github.com/utiasDSL/ra_sam)
-This repository contains core localization algorithms.
+This repository contains the core localization algorithms.
 Instructions on running the algorithms can be found in the corresponding repository: [link](https://github.com/utiasDSL/ra_sam)

 ## Range-aided navigation